-To minimize the impact of non-native, restricted, and noxious weeds.
+To minimize the impact of non-native, prohibited noxious, and noxious weeds, in the Green Area.

-The invasion of restricted and noxious weeds in the forested area of Alberta negatively affects the integrity of the ecosystem.
-The invasive weeds alter natural processes and displace organisms that naturally occur in the area.
+The invasion of noxious and prohibited noxious weeds in the forested area of Alberta negatively affects the integrity of the ecosystem.
+Weeds may alter natural processes and displace plant species that naturally occur in the area.